War in the Middle East and Global Capitalism

 A series of incremental heightened attacks as a prelude to a more deadly onslaught.
 The recent unprecedented bombing raid, code named ‘Operation Days of Repentance,’ have targeted Iranian missile production capacity and significantly included air defence systems set up to protect several critical oil and petrochemical refineries.
 These attacks point to the possibility of further attacks at a later stage on oil and gas refineries.

 There are many hawks in the Israeli regime who favour seizing what they regard as a once in a generation opportunity to remove the Iranian regime when its “axis of resistance” has been weakened and disorientated, Iranian military capability has been weakened and Iran is hit by economic and social turmoil domestically (the latter of which also applies to Israel).
-At the same time, in Iran, there are hardliners who favour a war with Israel now rather than postpone it when Iran could be in an even weaker position.
+At the same time, in Iran, there are hardliners who favour a war with Israel now rather than postpone it to when Iran could be in an even weaker position.

 In this situation, especially should Israeli attacks continue it is not excluded that the Iranian regime would take the steps it has avoided so far to develop its nuclear weapons programme.
 This would also have crucial consequences on the calculations of the Israeli regime, which already has nuclear weapons and could be tempted into a “first strike.”
 US and western imperialism would try to prevent such an horrific nightmare.
 If they could succeed in such a situation remains to be seen especially should Trump of a similar figure be in the White House.
 The use of some form of N-weapons or ‘super-bombs’ in the Middle East would have enormous regional and global effects.
 It would provoke massive protests.
 It also could encourage other countries like Saudi Arabia to arm themselves with nuclear weapons.